Gulabi-Dil/cryptonite_taskphase_Yashovardhan/PICOCTF/Cryptography/Custom Encryption.md

 The encryption may look difficult af but its easy, just a bit lengthy to understand.

 It undergoes 2 rounds of encryption.
 In the first round, the reversed plaintext is being XORed with key_char, which selects characters from the text_key, `trudeau` according to the current iteration of the loop and the length of the text_key.
 This gives us the semi_cipher which further undergoes encryption in the 2nd round.
 In the 2nd round, each character of the semi_cipher is multiplied with shared_key and 311 and the final ciphertext is stored in an array called cipher.
+The computation of keys can be done directly with the values of a,b given in the file provided and the function `generator` in the program.
+Before proceeding to the main task I had also run an if statement to confirm that shared_key=key, which is true.

 So I wrote a decryption program:
 ```